doriancodes/colima-k8s-nix/README.md

 ## Future endeavours

-I might add other examples in this repo with advance usage options.
+I might add other examples in this repo with advanced usage options.

 [^1]: I'm using this term loosely here, not necessarily related to `nix-env` which is a concept and tool of its own.